sharklovin/IT-Support-And-Help-Desk-Lab-Scenarios/Create and close tickets with SLA notes/README.md

 ## Objective

 Simulate a real service desk ticket workflow from intake to closure.
-Create five mock tickets covering common request types, assign correct categorisation, priority, impact, urgency, and SLA class to each one, write structured investigation and action notes for one ticket through its full lifecycle, and demonstrate the documentation standards required for SLA compliance and team handover quality.
+Create five mock tickets covering common request types, assign correct categorisation, priority, impact, urgency and SLA class to each one, write structured investigation and action notes for one ticket through its full lifecycle and demonstrate the documentation standards required for SLA compliance and team handover quality.

 ---

 ## Business Scenario

-> **Service Desk Morning Rush — April 7, 2026 | 08:00 onwards**
+> **Service Desk Morning Rush - April 7, 2026 | 08:00 onwards**
 >
 > You are the service desk analyst on first shift.
 Between 08:00 and 09:30 five requests arrive across email, the self-service portal, and a phone call.
-You must log each ticket correctly, assign the right priority so the SLA clock starts accurately, and manage the queue so that the highest business impact issues receive first attention.
-One ticket must be escalated, one is awaiting user response, and one must be worked through to full closure with complete notes.
+You must log each ticket correctly, assign the right priority so the SLA clock starts accurately and manage the queue so that the highest business impact issues receive first attention.
+One ticket must be escalated, one is awaiting user response and one must be worked through to full closure with complete notes.

 This scenario reflects what a first-line support analyst faces every morning in any organisation running a formal ITIL-aligned service desk.
-The ability to log tickets correctly, assign the right priority without over or under-escalating, write notes that a colleague can pick up without a briefing, and close tickets with evidence of resolution is a baseline competency for any help desk or IT support role.
+The ability to log tickets correctly, assign the right priority without over or under-escalating, write notes that a colleague can pick up without a briefing and close tickets with evidence of resolution is a baseline competency for any help desk or IT support role.

 ---